 Some studies make claims that Universal Choice will increase tuition prices without increasing enrollment.
 They are quick to note, however, that a true universal choice has never been tested in the United States and that most programs only provide a small subsidy to parents and not an amount equivalent to a full tuition payment.
 These types of programs would not be enough to help low-income families.
 The Backpack Bill would provide for full state funding to follow the child and for low-income families not to be up-charged any additional tuition that would hinder their ability to go to private school.

 Currently, School Choice in Ohio exists primarily for low-income students, and students in failing schools.
 Because of this, schools that accept EdChoice Scholarships have to keep tuition and operating costs low to meet a rate that can be sustained by the scholarship amounts.
 Moreover, private schools cannot charge families that fall below a certain poverty level any additional tuition beyond the scholarship, they cannot even ask a family during the admissions process if they qualify as low-income.

 For many religious schools, the mission is more central than the money and if the amount of a Backpack Scholarship is enough to educate a child they will continue to be providers.
 Additionally, many of these schools have their own financial aid programs in addition to the low-income eligibility parameters put in place by the state.

 Hungerman, Rinz, Where does Voucher funding go?
 How large-scale subsidy programs affect private-school revenue, enrollment, and prices, Journal of Public Economics (2016).

 Jon Peterson and Autism Scholarships aren’t going away.
 Those students will receive additional funding based on their needs.
-They could also use the Backpack ESA for tools or supplies that would help them in their education beyond what Jon Peterson and the Autism Scholarships provide.
+They could also use a Backpack Scholarship for tools or supplies that would help them in their education beyond what Jon Peterson and the Autism Scholarships provide.